TugboatQA/docs/content/building-a-preview/administer-previews/change-or-update-previews.md

-{{% notice note %}} When you're updating a Preview that was built from a Base Preview, Rebuild does not pull fresh Docker images and run commands from `init` and `update` - child Previews jump directly to the `build` phase.
-For more info,
+{{% notice note %}} When you're updating a Preview that was built from a Base Preview, Rebuild does not pull fresh Docker images and run commands from `init` and `update`.
+Instead, child Previews jump directly to the `build` phase.
+For more info, see:
-see:
 [rebuild Previews when working with a Base Preview](../../work-with-base-previews/building-new-previews).
 {{% /notice %}}